QITABI 2 Helps Lebanon’s Ministry of Education Open 302 Public Schools to Prepare 30,000 Students in Summer 2021

 These findings critically informed the education ministry’s design of learning remediation programs including the 2021 summer catch-up program and the 2021–22 back-to-learning program.

-How World Learning Supports Human Rights Through Literacy
+How World Learning Supports Literacy for All

 September 8 is International Literacy Day, designated by UNESCO to remind us of the importance of literacy as a matter of dignity and human rights, and to advance toward a more literate and sustainable society.
 We focus on two World Learning literacy programs, in Lebanon and Morocco, aimed at promoting and supporting this essential mission.